AndrewEllis93/Print-Tuning-Guide/articles/determining_max_speeds_accels.md

     - If you experience any skipping during extended tests, back the speed down again.

-5. *Use a slightly lower value than your results.*
+5. Save your new maximum acceleration to `max_accel` in your config and `RELOAD`.
-    - Sometimes a maximum that works perfectly, even in extended torture tests, can skip during actual prints.
-Go a bit lower for a margin of safety.
+    - *Use a slightly lower value than your results.*

-6. Save your new maximum acceleration to `max_accel` in your config and `RELOAD`.
+        - Often times, a maximum found through synthetic tests (even in extended tests) can skip during actual prints.
+Go a bit lower for a margin of safety. ~15% lower often works for me, but your mileage may vary.

-7. Use the "acceleration" graphing calculator at the bottom of the page [:page_facing_up: here](https://blog.prusaprinters.org/calculator_3416/) to find the theoretical maximum speed for your acceleration/print area.
+6. Use the "acceleration" graphing calculator at the bottom of the page [:page_facing_up: here](https://blog.prusaprinters.org/calculator_3416/) to find the theoretical maximum speed for your acceleration/print area.
 Remember it for the next step.

     - This is only a theoretical maximum.
 I will explain more in the next step.